ostis-ai/sc-component-manager/CONTRIBUTING.md

 Each pull request with many changes, that not possible to review (excluding codestyle, rename changes), will be rejected.

-_**All commit, that not applies to this rules, should be split by this rules.
+_**All commit, that not applies to these rules, should be split by these rules.
 Another way they will be rejected with Pull request.**_

 ### Pull Request Preparation